apalache-mc/apalache/docs/src/adr/017adr-temporal.md

    - `ENABLED A`, for an action formula `A`.
 It is true in a state `s`, if there is a state `t` such that `s` is tranformed to `t` via action `A`.

-   - `A \cdot B`.
-This language feature is never used, so we ignore it.

  - **Temporal formulas**:

    - Eventually: `<>F`, for a temporal formula `F`.